MakisEu/PersonalBashScripts/README.md

         ➡️ PlayRSSVideo: Play a youtube video using yt-dlp and mpv from a link and add link to history file.

         ➡️ BashHistorySaver: Save terminal history permanently into a file and clear bash_history to speed up terminal

+        ➡️ CleanArch: Performs file maintenance on the root partition to free up space